 What Is the “Death Zone” On Everest?

 The higher you go up a mountain, the less oxygen is available to you because of less air pressure.
-In most cities and populated areas around 20% of the air we breath is made up of Oxygen.
+In most cities and populated areas around 20% of the air we breathe is made up of Oxygen.

 Above 6,000 meters this drops to around 10% and above around 8,000 meters it drops under 8%.
 This is not enough oxygen to feed the body.
 Climbers can acclimatize to lower oxygen levels and there are even communities (like much of Nepal) that regularly live at over 4,000 m.

 At around 8,000 meters the body cannot sustain itself or acclimatize.
 This is called the “death zone” because at this body the body is actively dying of hypoxia.
-Without supplemental oxygen it is almost impossible to survive long – though it can be done.
+Without supplemental oxygen, it is almost impossible to survive long – though it can be done.

 Altitude sickness occurs when moving to higher altitudes and requires acclimatization in steps to combat.
 It includes loss of brain function and confusion as well as vomiting.
 There are studies that say mountaineering actually causes brain damage because of the lack of regular oxygen.